CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Related Work

-Recently, SETR~\cite{zheng2021setr} and Segmenter~\cite{strudel2021segmenter} directly adopt vision transformers~\cite{dosovitskiy2021vit,touvron2021deit} as the backbone, which capture global context from very early layers.
-SegFormer~\cite{xie2021segformer}, PVT~\cite{wang2021pvt}, Swin~\cite{liu2021swin}, and UniFormer~\cite{li2022uniformer} create hierarchical structures to make use of multi-resolution features.
-Leveraging the advance of DETR~\cite{carion2020detr}, MaX-DeepLab~\cite{wang2021maxdeeplab} and MaskFormer~\cite{cheng2021maskformer} view image segmentation from the perspective of mask classification.
-Following this trend, various architectures of dense prediction transformers~\cite{chu2021twins,wu2021p2t,ranftl2021dpt,yuan2021hrformer,lee2022mpvit} and semantic segmentation transformers~\cite{jain2021semask,zhang2022early_region_proxy,yan2022lawin,lin2022structtoken,he2022dynamic_focus} emerge in the field.
-While these approaches have achieved high segmentation performance, most of them focus on using RGB images and suffer when RGB images cannot provide sufficient information in real-world scenes, \eg, under low-illumination conditions or in high-dynamic areas.
-In this work, we tackle multi-modal semantic segmentation to take advantage of complementary information offered by other modalities such as depth, thermal, polarization, and event-based data for boosting RGB segmentation.
+For dense semantic segmentation, pyramid-, strip-, and atrous spatial pyramid pooling are designed to harvest multi-scale feature representations~\cite{chen2017deeplab,zhao2017pspnet}.
+Besides, cross-image pixel contrast learning~\cite{wang2021exploring_contrast} is applied to address intra-class compactness and inter-class dispersion, while nonparametric nearest prototype retrieving~\cite{zhou2022rethinking} is proposed to achieve semantic segmentation in a prototype view.
+Inspired by the non-local block~\cite{wang2018nonlocal}, self-attention in transformers~\cite{vaswani2017attention} has been used to establish long-range dependencies by DANet~\cite{fu2019danet} and CCNet~\cite{huang2019ccnet}.
+Recently, SETR~\cite{zheng2021setr} and Segmenter~\cite{strudel2021segmenter} directly adopt vision transformers~\cite{dosovitskiy2021vit,touvron2021deit} as the backbone, which {captures} global context from very early layers.
+SegFormer~\cite{xie2021segformer} and Swin~\cite{liu2021swin} create hierarchical structures to make use of multi-resolution features.
+Following this trend, various architectures of dense prediction transformers~\cite{wang2021pvt,yuan2021hrformer} and semantic segmentation transformers~\cite{zhang2022early_region_proxy,lin2022structtoken} emerge in the field.
+While these approaches have achieved high performance, most of them focus on using RGB images and suffer when RGB images cannot provide sufficient information in real-world scenes, \eg, under low-illumination conditions or in high-dynamic areas.
+In this work, we tackle multi-modal semantic segmentation to take advantage of complementary information from other modalities such as depth, thermal, polarization, event, and LiDAR data for boosting RGB segmentation.